Articles & Guides

 “The single-most important thing parents can do when their child is going to school for the first time is to fully process their own feelings,” says Emily Shapiro, an early childhood admissions consultant in New York City.
 “Of course it’s scary to put your child in the hands of people who are seemingly strangers, but you want to protect your child from your own anxieties so they’re more excited than nervous on their big day.”

 While getting mixed emotions in check plays a big part in lowering stress for kids on their big day, it isn’t the only way to have a great first day of preschool.
-Here are nine expert first day preschool tips for a successful first day of preschool.
+Here, nine first day of preschool tips for a successful first day!

 1. Take time to sort through your feelings